vehicle-lang/tutorial/improvements.md

 where $Q$ is the constant number of queries that a property generates for a single data point.

-## Open question: `requirements.txt` and CI on the `exercises` branch
+## Resolved: `requirements.txt` and CI on the `exercises` branch

-**Raised 2026-08-26, parked pending input from other developers.** One partial change has since been made: commit `7a5349f` on the `exercises` branch replaced `vehicle check` with `vehicle typecheck` in `ci.yml`.
-The rest is untouched, and that change alone does not make CI pass — see "Version/command coupling" below.
+**Raised 2026-08-26; decided the same day — option 2, correct rather than remove.** Both `requirements.txt` and `.github/workflows/ci.yml` were repaired on the `exercises` branch rather than deleted.
+What was done is recorded under "What was implemented" below; the findings that motivated it are kept for the record.

-Should `requirements.txt` (and the `ci.yml` that uses it) be deleted from the `exercises` branch, or repaired?
+The question was whether `requirements.txt` (and the `ci.yml` that uses it) should be deleted from the `exercises` branch, or repaired.

 Findings: